Skip to main menu Skip to content Skip to footer

 Supporting children

 What do children need most in the aftermath of a suicide?
 First, they require simple and honest answers to their questions.
-They need to know that their feelings are acceptable: anger at a mother or a father who committed suicide is normal, and it doesn’t mean a betrayal of the love you have, or the terrible loss you may be feeling.
+They need to know that their feelings are acceptable: anger at a mother or a father who died by suicide is normal, and it doesn’t mean a betrayal of the love you have, or the terrible loss you may be feeling.
 If the person who died has been mentally ill for a long time, a child might actually feel relieved at the death, and that, too, they need to be allowed to feel.

 After a suicide, children need to know that they’re not to blame.
 Being natural narcissists, kids tend to put themselves at the center of the narrative: If I had behaved better, if I had come home right after school, if I had tried harder to cheer Mom or Dad up, etc., this wouldn’t have happened.
 What we want them to understand is that the parent was ill.
 We did our best to help, but it didn’t succeed.
 This isn’t an understanding that’s achieved in one conversation; it’s something that has to be worked on over time.

-It helps children recover to keep their lives as normal as possible—to return to routines as soon as possible, to return to school and regular activities.
+It helps children recover to keep their lives as normal as possible — to return to routines as soon as possible, to return to school and regular activities.

 Signs of trauma